python/cpython/Doc/using/cmdline.rst

 .. envvar:: PYTHONWARNINGS

-   This is the equivalent to the :option:`-W` option.
+   This is equivalent to the :option:`-W` option.
 If set to a comma separated string, it is equivalent to specifying :option:`-W` multiple times.